ThomasBertolani/adaptive-traffic-control-rl/README.md

 ## 📈 View the Full Report

-The complete scientific analysis—including hyperparameter sweeps, learning curves, and the "Sim-to-Real" robustness analysis—is detailed in the project notebook.
+The complete scientific analysis, including hyperparameter sweeps, learning curves, and performance benchmarking, is detailed in the project notebook.

 ### [📄 Click here to view the Report (Jupyter Notebook)](report.ipynb)
 *(Also available as an HTML export in the repository)*